Yahweasel/emfiberthreads/README.md

 pthreads will be found in place of the real pthreads, but you will still need to direct your software to use `-lemfiberthreads` instead of `-pthread`.

+By default, fiber pseudo-threads will have a 64KB stack and 4KB asyncify stack.
+This can be overridden with a `make` option: `make STACK_SIZE=131072 ASYNCIFY_STACK_SIZE=65536`.
+It is not configurable at runtime.

 ## Licensing